 Once a week, you should discuss money spent that week and observe how you are doing overall with your budget.

 Every week, we will sit down with each other and review all of the money that we spent.
 We have decided to start with using the app MINT but you could also just check your bank account and track your spending that week.
 Accountability is HUGE in almost every facet of our lives.
 If I don’t have accountability at work, I don’t work as hard.
 If I don’t have a deadline for a paper, it never gets written.
 Having someone that you are accountable to is huge.
 Even if you don’t physically have another person that you are accountable to, creating a budget and doing weekly check ins with yourself makes you accountable!
 And at the very least serves as a reminder that you are trying to stick to a budget.

 Review your debt load and note the amount of interest accruing.

 This will surely help us to continue to feel the weight of our student loans.
 It is kind of like weighing yourself while you are on a diet.
 You don’t want to do it too often, because that can be discouraging.
 These things take time you know.
 But you want to do it often enough that it pricks you, prompts you, and inspires you to keep up your hard work.

 Review your goals and dreams.

 Whatever it is, review those goals and dreams frequently.
-Nothing will help you stay more dedicated to paying off student loan debt than reviewing your “WHY.”
+Nothing will help you stay more dedicated to paying off student loans than reviewing your “WHY.”
 I mean, there are some things I want SO BAD, like giving M a good chance at life (sports, schooling, etc), when we are out of debt– a beach house and world travel are high on that list.
-So when I think of that, it really is a lot easier to stay dedicated to paying off student loan debt.
+So when I think of that, it really is a lot easier to stay dedicated to paying off student loans.

-What things do you do to stay focused on paying off your debt?
+What things do you do to stay focused on paying off student loans?
 I’d love to hear from you!.